5.10. Advanced Usage

 redo-par to run certain actions without typing out the entire Hammer command.

 Say you need to update some power straps settings in

 With the Synopsys plugin, hierarchical RTL and gate-level simulation is supported using VCS at the chip-level.
-Also, post-par power estimation with Voltus in the Cadence plugin is also supported.
+Also, rtl-level/post-syn power estimation with Joules and post-par power estimation with Voltus in the Cadence plugin is also supported.
 Special Make targets are provided in the

 vlsi/ directory in